-For easy clean-up, and reduced spillage, we like to use these Stasher Bags in the snack size to bag cut of whole fruit for our hiking snacks.
+For easy clean-up, and reduced spillage, we like to use these Compostic bags or Stasher Bags to store pre-peeled fruit for our hiking snacks.
 They are also really useful for packing out any waste, like apple cores or orange peels too.

 If you don’t have easy access to fresh fruit, dried fruits are excellent and healthy snacks for hiking, especially if you are on the road away from grocery stores.
 They are easy to store and can last much longer than fresh produce!